polar-analytics/north-pole/README.md

 In completing this work, you should feel free to work in whatever way is typical for you and use whatever resources you would have regular access to as a member of our team.
 If you have any follow-up questions, feel free to send a message to charbel@polaranalytics.co

 ## Data Description
-In `data.csv` (available [here](https://drive.google.com/file/d/1ZQ8Kj30A_heysk1NJlNLsFYJjkB7POQ0/view?usp=drive_link)) you will find data extracted from our main sales table.
-The table contains historical sales data by SKU with current levels of inventory.
+`data.csv` (available [here](https://drive.google.com/file/d/1ZQ8Kj30A_heysk1NJlNLsFYJjkB7POQ0/view?usp=drive_link)) contains historical sales data by SKU with current levels of inventory.

 ## Goal
 The goal is to build a feature that would help brands with inventory planning.